• Skip to primary navigation

 Mashed potatoes

-• 550 grams potatoes uncooked and sliced into small chunks, weight is for peeled potatoes (or use about 560grams of cooked mashed potatoes)
+• 550 grams potatoes [uncooked and sliced into small chunks, weight is for peeled potatoes, or use about 560 grams of cooked mashed potatoes]

-• 2 tablespoons fresh parsley chopped
+• 2 tablespoons fresh parsley, dill, or chives [chopped]

 Instructions

-• Peel and cube the white potatoes.
+• Peel and cube the potatoes.
 Add to a pot with salted water and bring to the boil.

 Simmer until fork tender.